alvarosantamariagomez/sari/www/about.md

 For the sake of simplicity of the model equation, SARI uses a common nonlinear LS function that most of the time converges in one iteration as expected.
 On very rare occasions, the fit does not converge, even with very simplistic models that usually include a sinusoid.
 A *"unable to fit the LS model.
 Change the model components"* message is shown on the screen.
 To avoid this problem, changing slightly the reference epoch of one of the model parameters should be enough to reach convergence.
 Contact the [<a href="#author" target="_self">author</a>](#author) if you encounter this problem.

 The Kalman filter/smoother is significantly slower than the least squares fit, at least for typical GNSS position series I have tested and especially if the model has many parameters.
 Between EKF and UKF, UKF is theoretically more robust against nonlinearity, though this may not represent a big difference for typical GNSS series.
-Therefore, the UKF is the preferred Kalman flavor by default, and it is the algorithm behind the measurement noise optimization (see the [<a href="#fit-controls" target="_self">Fit controls</a>](#iv.-fit-controls) block).
+Therefore, UKF is the preferred Kalman flavor by default, and it is the algorithm behind the measurement noise optimization as well (see the [<a href="#fit-controls" target="_self">Fit controls</a>](#iv.-fit-controls) block).
 However, I have noticed that, for some series and depending on the model being fitted, the UKF provides negative variances at some epochs for some of the estimated state parameters.
 In my tests, the state itself looks good, so at this point, I am not sure what is wrong with the variances, but it may be related to rounding errors or to the unscented transformation of the selected sigma points.
 The uncertainty of the estimated state parameters at the affected epochs will be set to *NA* in the downloaded file.
 If you encounter this problem, you can use the EKF implementation.
 Also, note that EKF and UKF are not necessarily providing the same fit to the series.

 At this moment, I have not found a way to select the output directory on the client's side, where the user downloads the processed series, from the online server's side to avoid the repetitive, and sometimes annoying, download prompt.
 This is related to server/client standard secure browsing.
 At least, some web browsers provide extensions to automatically download to a specific directory given the file extension or to avoid the unnecessary *(1)*, *(2)*, ... added to the file name if downloaded several times.
-On the other hand, if running SARI on a local server (RStudio or Docker), there is a sixth block at the bottom of the left panel, hidden for remote connections, that allows setting a directory on your machine and save the results there with just a button click (no download prompt).
+If running SARI on a local server (RStudio or Docker), there is a sixth block at the bottom of the left panel, hidden for remote connections, that allows setting a directory on your machine and save the results there with just a button click (no download prompt).

 -----------------